danikf/tik4net/README.md

 * Looking for betatesters

 # Roadmap
-* .NET core support & build
+* .NET core support & build - in BETA version (sice 3.0.0.0 version)
-* creating highlevel classes for all mikrotik entities (you can still generate your own classes)
+* create highlevel classes for all mikrotik entities (you can still generate your own classes)
+* create tiklink project - easy use-to wrapper over mikrotik router with fluent API
 * convert examples to separate unittests (in progress)

 Future: